-Rescuers bring eighth person out of Thai cave on second day of rescue: witness
+Eight boys brought out of Thai cave by late on day two of rescue

 Authorities have said the mission could take three or four days to complete.
 It is a race against the clock with heavy rain expected in coming days, which would again dangerously flood the tunnels with fast flowing, and rising, water.

 The rescue team went into the cave to resume the operation at 11 a.m.
-(0400 GMT), Narongsak told a news conference earlier, adding he expected good news.
+(0400 GMT), the chief of the rescue mission, Narongsak Osottanakorn, told a news conference earlier, adding he expected good news.

 Thirteen foreign divers and five members of Thailand’s elite navy SEAL unit make up the main team guiding the boys to safety through narrow, submerged passageways that claimed the life of a former Thai navy diver on Friday.